SharkSnack/shiren-2/content/system/3-synthesis-seals.md

     <td class="sealEquipment">掘</td>
     <td>×</td>
     <td>Pickaxe</td>
-    <td>Synthesize a Wonder Pickaxe instead to avoid losing your weapon.<br/>(It's safe to dig up to 14 times, but can break after that)</td>
+    <td>Synthesize a Wonder Pick instead to avoid losing your weapon.<br/>(It's safe to dig up to 14 times, but can break after that)</td>
   </tr>
   <tr>
     <td class="sealEquipment">食</td>